s0met1m3s/UdemyCppExercises/03_ArrayPointer/ArrayLibrary/Exercise.md

   - Rotate all elements of the array to the right
   - Rotate Right: [1, 2, 3] => [3, 1, 2]

-Note: Make sure that the input pointers are valid.
+Note: Make sure that the input pointers are valid!

+Note: Assume that a number can be at most 2 times in the array!

 ## Main Function